The article”Dangers of the Keto Diet Debunked” was originally published at HVMN.

 None of the common causes of gallstones (including inherited body chemistry, body weight, low gallbladder motility, and low-calorie diet) is linked to the keto diet.

 Comparing those who lose weight on a low-fat diet versus a low-carb diet, studies show those on the low-fat diet are more at risk of developing gallstones.
-And eating high fat is thought to stimulate gallbladder emptying, which could be even protective against stone formation.
+Eating high fat is thought to stimulate gallbladder emptying, which could be even protective against stone formation.

 9. Is the Keto Diet Right For You?